blackstrings/MHSetBuilder/readme.md

     - will browserify but will uglify for prod

 ## multiple ways to run

+### run with just ts-node command
+- ts-node src/index.ts

+## run with web browser
-- open index.html afer npm build-dev
+- open index.html afer command lne "npm build-dev"
-- install ts-node and run ts-node src/index.ts